 Myanmar Oil and Gas Sector

-The MOE decides on oil and gas policy.
+The MOEE (which is the primary authority responsible for the management of electricity and energy sector in Myanmar) decides on oil and gas policy.
 It has oversight of three state-linked firms which include:

-- Myanmar Petroleum Products Enterprise oversees retail and wholesale distribution.
+- Myanmar Petroleum Products Enterprise (MPPE) oversees retail and wholesale distribution of petroleum products.

 Joint ventures with MOGE